qgis/QGIS-Documentation/source/docs/training_manual/vector_classification/label_tool.rst

 |moderate| |TY| Customize the Labels
 -------------------------------------------------------------------------------

-* Return the label and symbol settings to the way they were before.
-You might like to adjust the formatting to suit your needs.
+* Return the label and symbol settings to have a point marker and a label offset of :kbd:`2.00mm`.
+You may like to adjust the styling of the point marker or labels at this stage.

 :ref:`Check your results <label-tool-1>`

-* Set the map to the scale :kbd:`1:50000`.
+* Set the map to the scale :kbd:`1:100000`.
 You can do this by typing it into the :guilabel:`Scale` box in the :guilabel:`Status Bar`.
 * Modify your labels to be suitable for viewing at this scale.